gkwa/manyeast/prompt-golang-json-shape-may-change/cuelang-desc.md

 Copy code
 <set of nodes>: <constraints>
 Each field declaration in CUE defines a set of nodes to which to apply a specific constraint.
-Because order doesn’t matter, multiple constraints can be applied to the same nodes, all of which need to apply simultaneously.
+Because order doesn't matter, multiple constraints can be applied to the same nodes, all of which need to apply simultaneously.
 Such constraints may even be in different files.
 But they may never contradict each other: if one declaration says a field is 5, another may not override it to be 6.
 Declaring a field to be both >5 and <10 is valid, though.

 This approach is more restricted than full-blown inheritance; it may not be possible to reuse existing configurations.
 On the other hand, it is also a more powerful boilerplate remover.
 For instance, suppose each job in a set needs to use a specific template.
 Instead of having to spell this out at each point, one can declare this separately in a one blanket statement.